3rd-Party-Guy/Kuriotska/README.md

 ## How do I build the game?
 You will need to link a valid version of curses to the project for it to compile.
 I am writing the game with pdcurses in Visual Studio 2022.
 ## Tasks
-⏳Make Player Attacks more Memory-Efficient
+✔️Make Player Attacks more Memory-Efficient
 <br>
 ⏳Improve EnemyManager dependency-linkage
 <br>